Pensions

 How much State Pension will I get?

-The rise means that those qualifying for a full new State Pension will now receive £221.20 a week (up from £203.85).
-And those who reached State Pension age before April 2016, who are on the older basic State Pension, will now receive £169.50 – up from £156.20.
+The rise means that those qualifying for a full new State Pension can now receive £221.20 a week (up from £203.85).
+And those who reached State Pension age before April 2016, who are on the older basic State Pension, now receive £169.50 – up from £156.20.
 You can check your own State Pension forecast on the government’s website.

 How do I qualify for a full State Pension?